 • Injuries, to riders or their horses, caused by faulty equipment – every riding equipment supplier must ensure their equipment is of satisfactory quality and fit for purpose.
 Suffering a riding accident caused by faulty tack can give cause to an equine compensation claim.

-We offer FREE initial phone advice and a FREE first interview for all personal injury claims.
-Call us now to find out where you stand.
+We offer FREE initial phone advice and a FREE first interview (face-to-face or on Zoom video) for all personal injury claims.
+Call FREEPHONE 0800 1404544 or locally on (01722) 422300 to find out where you stand.

 What can I claim?